Latest Articles

 You might be wondering, “Why does this matter?
 Isn’t dieting just about being healthy?”
 I used to think the same way.
 When I first started my journey, I was naively trusting of every diet tip in magazines and every health claim on food packaging.
 I thought, “How could this information be wrong?”
 Let me tell you, discovering the truth was a real eye-opener.
 I was shocked to learn how much misinformation is out there, masquerading as health advice.

 When you start to question these beliefs, it’s like putting on a pair of glasses and seeing clearly for the first time.
-You might realise that the strict food rules you’ve been following aren’t serving your health, but are actually pushing you towards unhealthy behaviours.
+You might realise that the strict food rules you’ve been following all your life, aren’t serving your health, but are actually pushing you towards unhealthy behaviours.

-Remember, constant dieting and body dissatisfaction are stressful, and stress itself can contribute to various health issues.
+This awareness will help you see why the steps we’ll discuss next are so crucial for your overall well-being and happiness.
 By moving away from diet culture, you’re not just improving your relationship with food – you’re paving the way for overall well-being and a more balanced, joyful life.

 Steps to Recognise and Challenge Diet Culture